blahblahblah589/portfolio-project-5/README.md

 - The augmented image data variable was taken from the first walkthrough project.

 ## Acknowledgements
- - Mo Shami, my mentor for the project was of great help when providing guidence and advice.
+ - Mo Shami, my mentor for the project was of great help when providing guidance and advice.